minhpascal/trade_notebook/README.md

-# trade_notebook
+# trade_scripts
-Trade script use python pandas for write test code
+Trade script use python pandas

 These files can run from ipython notebook